ohcnetwork/care_analytics_sql/Care/Inventory/inventory_report_pallium.md

 ## Notes
-- Results are ordered by location, then stock name, then expiration date (earliest first) so each location's near-expiry items surface first within its group.
+- Results are ordered by location, then stock name.

 *Last updated: 2026-06-29*